-- 1. Purpose of report - 1.1 The purpose of this report is to: - update Cabinet with regards to the outcome of Welsh Government's review of the Mutual Investment Model (MIM) Band B funding mechanism; and - seek Cabinet approval to pursue Option 3 for the financial delivery of Band B of the School Modernisation Programme, prior to submission to Council. - 2.
+- 1. Purpose of report - 1.1 The purpose of this report is to: - update Council with regards to the outcome of Welsh Government's review of the Mutual Investment Model (MIM) Band B funding mechanism; and - seek Council endorsement of the revised financial commitment required for the delivery of Band B of the School Modernisation Programme and approve a change to the capital programme to reflect the updated commitment. - 2.
 Connection to corporate improvement objectives/other corporate priorities - 2.1 This report relates to the following Corporate Improvement Plan priorities: - Supporting a successful economy - Smarter use of resources - 2.2 On 3 March 2015, Cabinet approval was received for the Council to adopt revised principles as a framework for school organisation in Bridgend.
 Five key principles were set out to inform the organisation and modernisation of our schools.
-These are: - commitment to high standards and excellence in provision; - equality of opportunity, so that all pupils can access quality learning opportunities, regardless of which school they attend; - inclusive schools, which cater for the learning needs of all their pupils; - community-focused schools, where the school actively engages with its local community; and - value for money. - 2.3 The Policy and Planning Framework sets out 17 areas where these principles should be applied in practice. - 2.4 The principles which are particularly relevant in the context of Band B are: - the size of primary schools (to ensure that "all Bridgend's primary schools are large enough to make the full range of necessary provision"); and value for money, efficiency and effectiveness ("narrowing the gap between the most and the least expensive provision currently").
+These are: - commitment to high standards and excellence in provision; - equality of opportunity, so that all pupils can access quality learning opportunities, regardless of which school they attend; - inclusive schools, which cater for the learning needs of all their pupils; - community-focused schools, where the school actively engages with its local community; and - value for money. - 2.3 The Policy and Planning Framework sets out 17 areas where these principles should be applied in practice. - 2.4 The principles which are particularly relevant in the context of Band B are: - the size of primary schools (to ensure that "all Bridgend's primary schools are large enough to make the full range of necessary provision"); and - value for money, efficiency and effectiveness ("narrowing the gap between the most and the least expensive provision currently").